Get Connected at Any Level

 2025-BEAT-Application-1

 Seeing the Me in Medicine.
 Calling all Current High School Seniors!
 The Office of Recruitment & Science Outreach, in partnership with the Long School of Medicine Office of Admissions & Outreach, will create and implement a one-week collegiate educational enrichment workshop for 25 rising college freshmen (who are high school seniors in the Spring of 2025) identified to have an interest in medicine.
-The workshop curriculum agenda will include a Joint Admission Medical Program (JAMP) information session, a campus tour, leadership lessons, motivational faculty guest speakers, near peer-mentorship by current medical students, a session in a gross anatomy lab, workshops intended to help students envision themselves as future physicians and overcome imposter syndrome, a question and answer panel with JAMP medical students, and several hands-on lab activities.
+The workshop curriculum will run June 23th-June 27th and the agenda will include a Joint Admission Medical Program (JAMP) information session, a campus tour, leadership lessons, motivational faculty guest speakers, near peer-mentorship by current medical students, a session in a gross anatomy lab, workshops intended to help students envision themselves as future physicians and overcome imposter syndrome, a question and answer panel with JAMP medical students, and several hands-on lab activities.

 Seeing the Me in Medicine Summer 2025 Brochure

-2025 Me in Medicine Student Application
+2025 PDF Me in Medicine Student Application

 https://www.surveymonkey.com/r/VBio2025